A Q&A with Mark Krupnik, PhD, President & CEO, Retalon Inc. Originally posted on Retail IT Insights.

 (These are just a few examples, when in reality it is even more complex than that.)

-If you have 200 stores (plus e-commerce and mobile) with over 20,000 SKUs, having the right product in the right place at the right time and at the right price means that retailer is considering billions of possible combinations on a weekly basis.
+If you have 200 stores (plus e-commerce and mobile) with over 20,000 SKUs, having the right product in the right place at the right time and at the right price means that the retailer is considering billions of possible combinations on a weekly basis.
 Not making optimal decisions means losing millions of dollars in sales, while incurring more inventory costs, and reducing customer service level.

-Retalon’s predictive analytics technology plugs into the retailer’s ERP system, takes all the data and analysis it in a very intelligent way, considering the entire omni-channel environment as a while.
+Retalon’s predictive analytics technology plugs into the retailer’s ERP system, takes all the data and analyzes it in a very intelligent way, considering the entire omni-channel environment as a whole.
 The system takes into consideration hundreds of inter-dependant factors and their effect on each other, and then breaks the results back down all the way to the store/SKU level providing each function of the retail organization with optimal answers to the questions above.